Bob Ryder, CSAT, PMCT-4, CPDT-KA

 Bob and his wife Susan, who runs the administrative side of the business, live in Bloomington, IL with their Labradaughter, Daisy.

-- I will be honest and transparent with you about the likely outcomes and inform you during the first session if I do not believe I can help you.
+- Be honest and transparent with you about the likely outcomes, and inform you during the first appointment if I do not believe I can be of help.

-- I will use training techniques based on the highest levels of current, scientifically-sound research, including positive reinforcement based training methods, and gentle counter conditioning/desensitization.
+- Use training techniques based on the highest levels of current, scientifically-sound research.

-- I will use only methods that are gentle for your dog – force-free, fear-free, and pain-free.
+- Use only methods that are gentle for your dog – force-free, fear-free, and pain-free.
 I will never ask you to do anything that might damage your relationship with your best friend.

-In return, I ask that you be pro-active and committed to working with your dog, utilize all features and benefits (including online resources) made available to you, and follow the instructions I give you in order to get the highest level of results.
+In return, I ask that you be pro-active and committed to working with your dog, utilize all features and benefits made available to you, and follow the instructions I give you in order to achieve the highest level of results.